Mecres256/Bruce-v1.0-for-LilyGO-T-Dongle-S3/README.md

+What's new:
+- new WiFi icon
+- WiFi, BLE, USB indicator

 Bruce v1.0 for LilyGO T-Dongle S3 is a graphical overlay resembling the Bruce Firmware system, which runs on devices such as M5Stack and LilyGO.